alonzi/CSInstitute/README.md

 1. Quit - upper right corner
 2. New - right hand side, near the top
 3. List of files - main part of the screen
+    * .ipynb - file extension for jupyter notebooks (a tool we will use)
+    * .txt - file extension for text